Male Circumcision: Medical or Ritual?

 Distinction between male circumcision and female circumcision

-A distinction is wrongfully made at a medical and intellectual level between male circumcision, which is generally accepted, and female circumcision, which is not.18 The term female circumcision is often used to describe the procedure of either scraping or nicking of the clitoris and is a form of female genital mutilation.19 Male circumcision consists of total or partial excision of the foreskin.20 Under New South Wales legislation, female circumcision is now an offence punishable by up to seven years' imprisonment.21 Other legislation prohibiting female circumcision includes the Female Genital Mutilation Prohibition Act 1994 (Qld); the Prohibition of Female Circumcision Act 1985 (UK); and the Swedish Prohibiting the Circumcision of Women Act.22 As female circumcision is likely to be completely prohibited by legislation throughout Australia in the near future, it is illogical that male circumcision has not been considered with this prohibition.
+A distinction is wrongfully made at a medical and intellectual level between male circumcision, which is generally accepted, and female circumcision, which is not.18 The term female circumcision is often used to describe the procedure of either scraping or nicking of the clitoris and is a form of female genital mutilation.19 Male circumcision consists of total or partial excision of the foreskin.20 Under New South Wales legislation, female circumcision is now an offence punishable by up to seven years' imprisonment.21 Other legislation prohibiting female circumcision includes the Female Genital Mutilation Prohibition Act 1994 (Qld); the External link Prohibition of Female Circumcision Act 1985 (UK); and the Swedish Prohibiting the Circumcision of Women Act.22 As female circumcision is likely to be completely prohibited by legislation throughout Australia in the near future, it is illogical that male circumcision has not been considered with this prohibition.
 Surgical cutting and disfiguring of a healthy genital organ is consistent with both male and female circumcision.
 Female circumcision was founded on religious and cleanliness grounds, as was male circumcision.
 The loss of sexual stimulation can occur from forms of both male and female circumcision.23 However, there may be a distinction on this issue as female circumcision, unlike male circumcision, can cause a total loss of stimulation depending on the type of surgery performed.24 Evidence suggests that both male and female ritual circumcision is unnecessary, sometimes dangerous, painful and based not on medical grounds but purely on historical, societal values.
 Therefore, as the differences appear to be based largely on socially constructed ideals, and not on facts, it is suggested that there should be no distinction based purely on gender.

 Consent